 We don't rely on security by obscurity to keep your notes safe.
-When using Secure Notes, we never get access to your note's decrypting key (you can still sync it across devices as long as you have your decrypting password)
+When using Vault Notes, we never get access to your note's decrypting key (you can still sync it across devices as long as you have your decrypting password)

 Hotkeys for (most) everything.
 Hover on any button in the app to learn its hotkey.

 We'll be publishing more blogs in the weeks to come that describe how we've built Amplenote to help you grow more productive.

 Our Help Section is still a work in progress, so the best way to learn about Amplenote is to use it.
 We'll send invites to the first 1k users who sign up on our home page.
 If you aren't the first 1,000, get an invite from them (up to 10/user).
 We'll be posting more to this blog in the coming weeks.
 Feel free to drop us a line hello at amplenote dot com if you've got a burning question for us to tackle in the meantime.